 - 3 Introduction

 - 4 Soil classification

 - 6 Soil composition

 - 12 Principles to improve soil health

 - 15 Soil-related problems

 - 18 Soil assessments

-- 19 Further information

 This publication was created as part of the Soil Biology and Soil Health Partnership.
-Funded by AHDB and the British Beet Research Organisation (BBRO), the partnership is a five-year (2017-2021) cross-sector programme of research and knowledge exchange.
+Funded by AHDB and the British Beet Research Organisation (BBRO), the partnership was a five-year (2017-2021) cross-sector programme of research and knowledge exchange.